gtatiya/Computer-Vision/README.md

 # Computer Vision Projects:

+## Train convolutional neural networks (CNNs) to classify 10 classes of images (CIFAR-10) using PyTorch.

 ## Harris Corner Detection
 - Compute the intensity gradient in horizontal and vertical direction using Sobel Filter
 - Gaussian smoothing